Surgical Pathology Fellowship

 Frederic Clayton, M.D.

 Elke A. Jarboe, M.D.

 Benjamin L. Witt, M.D.

-Interested candidates should submit cover letter with personal statement, curriculum vitae, CAP Standardized Fellowship Application, and three letters of recommendation (including one from current/most recent program director) to:
+The program is accepting applications until December 15, 2014, for a position that will begin July 1, 2016.
+Interested candidates should submit cover letter with personal statement, curriculum vitae, CAP Standardized Fellowship Application, and three letters of recommendation (including one from current/most recent program director) to Fellowship Coordinator Erica Jessop.

 Ting Liu, M.D.

 1950 Circle of Hope, Rm N3105

 The University of Utah School of Medicine does not discriminate on the basis of gender, gender identity/expression, sexual orientation, race, age, religion, color, national origin, disability, genetic information, or veteran’s status.